Luxembourg Register Travel insurance Destinations

 Be prepared.
 Do not expect medical services to be the same as in Canada.
 Pack a travel health kit, especially if you will be travelling away from major city centres.

-Laws & Culture
+Laws & culture

 The currency of Luxembourg is the euro (EUR).

-Natural Disasters & Climate
+Natural disasters & climate

-This destination is not prone to natural disasters.
+Luxembourg is not prone to natural disasters.

 Luxembourg - Consulate of Canada

 For emergency consular assistance, call the embassy of Canada in Belgium, in Brussels, and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.